IanESmith/static-website/Services/cdmp/notes.md

 - We've no longer have a tech lead.
 The team can continue in the short term but this is a blocker

 ### Just done

-- start reporting on progress
-- add the reporting metrics to this page
+- start reporting on progres and added reporting metrics to this page
 - added a (part time) security resource

 ### About to do

-- agree the scope of the security assurance for Release Candidate 1 and beyond
+- agree the scope of the security assurance for Release Candidate 1
 - start reporting on estimated due date
 - finalise the live support model